| Now available!

 available through GIT (Gemological Institute of Thailand )

 for $65.00 (our cost) with any pearl purchase.
+Our experiences with pearls, By the way, we do not adjust

 the color, texture, clarity, sharpness or hue in any way of